tdvortex/eris/eris-book/src/concepts/activities/channel.md

 Eris cannot monitor when guild permissions change to know when channel access privileges change, so it cannot effectively mediate over a REST or GraphQL API, even for a signed-in and authenticated user.

-As a result, channel actions can **only** be performed from within Discord.
+As a result, channel actions can **only** be performed from within Discord, or in some casesby an instance admin.
 ## Create channel

 A new channel is created, as a Service Actor.

 This is triggered automatically the first time any Eris slash command is used in a Discord channel.
 It can be disabled by setting "allow_new_channels" to false in the instance settings.

+This cannot be performed over HTTP, *even by a instance admin.*

 ## Follow Actor